-1. Information about the system of governance (policies and procedures) within the unit and university.

-2. Research: provide guidance on scholarly activities (reading manuscripts, suggesting publication outlets, providing feedback on grant proposals), advice on how to achieve short-term and long-term goals.

-3. Teaching: reinforce the message that teaching is an important component of annual reviews and the promotion and tenure process, provide guidance on teaching issues.

-4. Service: provide information about service expectations.

-5. Suggestions regarding work-life balance as requested or needed.
+- 1. Information about the system of governance (policies and procedures) within the unit and university. - 2.
+Research: provide guidance on scholarly activities (reading manuscripts, suggesting publication outlets, providing feedback on grant proposals), advice on how to achieve short-term and long-term goals. - 3.
+Teaching: reinforce the message that teaching is an important component of annual reviews and the promotion and tenure process, provide guidance on teaching issues. - 4.
+Service: provide information about service expectations. - 5.
+Suggestions regarding work-life balance as requested or needed.

-While mentors can provide an important role in reaching promotion, the junior faculty member has ultimate responsibility for compiling a record of scholarship, teaching and service that merits School of Communication Appointments, Promotion, & Tenure Document November 1, 2020 Page 67 of 71 promotion and tenure.
+While mentors can provide an important role in reaching promotion, the junior faculty member has ultimate responsibility for compiling a record of scholarship, teaching and service that merits promotion and tenure.
 Mentees must take responsibility for their own growth and success, be proactive in seeking out information and guidance, and be open to constructive feedback.
 Ultimately, the mentor is one faculty member among many.
 Any advice a mentor provides must be considered only within the context of the mentee's goals and capabilities.
 The decisions and choices that untenured faculty make are ultimately their own.

-School of Communication Appointments, Promotion, & Tenure Document November 1, 2020 Page 68 of 71
+School of Communication Appointments, Promotion, & Tenure Document November 1, 2020 Page 67 of 71